riktimmondal/DevOpsKit-docs/14-LSAS - Latent Security Access Scan/Readme.md

 ## Using Latent Security Access Scan - Step by Step
 In this section, we will walk through the steps of Latent Security Access Scan

+> **Note:** Currently LSAS scan is only supported for Azure subscriptions.
+Other type of assets will be added soon.

 To get started, we need the following prerequisites: